TheWendril/Cat-Framework/README.md

 ---

 ## 💬 Feedback
-Fique à vontade para abrir issues ou contribuir! :3
+Feel free to open issues or contribute! :3

 ---

-**Cat Framework** © 2025 — Feito com carinho por Wendril Avila
+**Cat Framework** © 2025 — Lovingly crafted by Wendril Avila